Car Buying Strategies

 The uplevel trims come with an available 6.2L engine and an 8-speed automatic transmission.
 The vehicle itself got a major overhaul just last year, with improvements to the fuel efficiency as well as the interior materials.
 What was once designated as the 2WT Work Truck trim is now known as the LS.

-Top Ten Reasons To Buy A 2015 Chevrolet Silverado 1500 - The Pros
+Reasons You May Want to Consider a 2015 Chevrolet Silverado 1500 - The Pros

 1) Towing Capability